1066509/reproducible-research_homework/README.md

     This now shows a linear relationship between V and L, where the slope is α and the intercept is ln(β).

     Therefore to find α and β, we can do a linear   regression on the log-transformed data.
 I have  back transformed the output value for the intercept as this value is ln(β) and I need to find only β.

+    Code for this linear regression can be found in the file ;viral_data_log_transformation.R' in the reproducible_research_homework repository.

     α = 1.52 (p = 6.44e-10)
     <br>